Noisy quantum state redistribution with promise and the Alpha-bit: Quantum state redistribution with promise

 \section{Quantum state redistribution with promise}

 In this section, we formally define the communication tasks and present our capacity theorems for them.
 We begin with a definition of quantum state redistribution, in a slightly general context that also involves mixed states.
-It reduces to the standard definition in the pure state case \cite{Devatakyard, YardD09}.
+In the pure state case, and also assuming that the state shared between Alice and Bob is maximally entangled in the beginning and at the end of the protocol, our definition reduces to the standard one \cite{Devatakyard, YardD09}.